 - Chicken thighs.
 Skinless and boneless.
 You can also use chicken breast to make butter chicken though the traditional recipe uses chicken thighs.

 - Garlic and ginger.
 Minced garlic and ginger are used to marinate the chicken and create a flavorful base for the dish.

 - Tandoori paste.
 Tandoori paste is a popular Indian marinade that contains different spices and herbs.

 - Spices.
 We all know what a vital role spices play in Indian cuisine.
 I use a blend of cumin, garam masala, turmeric, cinnamon, and smoked paprika.
 Of course, salt and pepper are to taste.

 - Tomatoes and onions.
 Crushed tomatoes and sliced onion are the main components of the sauce.

 - Chicken broth.
 Using chicken broth instead of water is an easy way to make the butter chicken sauce taste richer and more flavorful.

 - Butter.
 To fry up the chicken.

 - Ghee.
 I use ghee to start off the sauce for my butter chicken.
-You can use a combination of oil and butter if you don’t have ghee.
+You can use a combination of vegetable oil and butter if you don’t have ghee.